-One peculiarity of the system that expats might encounter is that it is often easier to find a specialist than a GP.
+One peculiarity of the system which expats might encounter is that it is often easier to find a specialist than a GP.
 A specialist at a general hospital should, however, be able to treat most general ailments.

 Public healthcare in Thailand

 There are more than 1,000 hospitals in Thailand's public sector.
 Public hospitals have a relatively good standard of care and the majority of Thai nationals use these facilities.
-However, lines can be long and equipment is sometimes old and outdated.
+However, lines can be long and the equipment is sometimes old and outdated.
 For this reason, private healthcare is generally recommended for expats.

 Private healthcare in Thailand

-Private hospitals in Thailand are especially first-rate and often employ staff that have been educated in Western universities.
+Private hospitals in Thailand are first-rate and often employ staff that have been educated in Western universities.
 Private treatment is also much cheaper than what expats may be used to coming from Europe or the United States.